brewmaster011/bdd_generator/README.md

 In the repository you will find the code in bdd.c and the folder bdd where you will find the graphs created by the program.

-The code right now completes a propositional formula from the Feldman paper.
-Right now it is hard coded however i have a plan for the program to read the formulas and translate them automatically.
+The program right now created trees and bdds of all the formulas in the `formulas.txt` file.
+The formulas can be in the format of normal propositional formulas with operators `&`, `|`, `~` and brackets `(` `)`.

-The program can now put the formulas into trees.
-Only works with formulas which have exclusively the symbols `~` and `&`.
+In the folder bdd there is the graph of the last formula in the file.

 ## Compiling